islamicity24/AmazonCity/Mod 10/Challenge/Lab: Automating Infrastructure Deployment.md

 git push

-Return to the CodePipeline console and choose the CafeNetworkPipeline.
+34. Return to the CodePipeline console and choose the **CafeNetworkPipeline**.

 Observe that the creation of the stack is automatically triggered.